Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

    so-import-pcap works differently on Security Onion 2 than it did in previous versions!

 This new version of so-import-pcap requires you to run through Setup and choose a configuration that supports so-import-pcap.
 This includes Import Node and other nodes that include sensor services like Eval and Standalone.
-The quickest and easiest option is to choose Import Node which gives you the minimal services necessary to import a pcap and view the resulting logs in :ref:`hunt` or :ref:`kibana`.
+The quickest and easiest option is to choose Import Node which gives you the minimal services necessary to import a pcap. so-import-pcap then provides a hyperlink for you to view all alerts and logs in :ref:`hunt`.
+You can also find NIDS alerts in :ref:`alerts` and all logs in :ref:`kibana`.

 Once Setup completes, you can then run ``sudo so-import-pcap`` and supply the full path to at least one pcap file.
 For example, to import a single pcap named ``import.pcap``: